U60NMTMiner/Arduino-Python_sensor_datalink/README.md

 Update: there are now two versions of the python arduino_serial_reader program and the Arduino program.
  Use the "V2..."
 Arduino program with the ..._to_excel python program.
+The 2 sets of programs are not cross-compatable.

 Takes specially formatted data from an Arduino's serial output:

-***baud rate set to 600 by default, otherwise the python program will get overwhelmed***

 .